Chilledheart/yass/.github/ISSUE_TEMPLATE/bug_report.md

 ```
 or share the debug log in [gist](https://gist.github.com/).

+#### Re-run with assertions (optional)

+See [the guide](https://github.com/Chilledheart/yass/blob/develop/BUILDING.md) to build *Debug* or *RelWithDebInfo* version.

+If you face some crash and the log is somehow incomplete, this variant will run more checks and produce more useful logs.

 #### yass coredump (optional)

 See [the guide](https://github.com/Chilledheart/yass/wiki/Debug-Guide#check-coredump) to enable coredump in your system.